luau/UniversalSynSaveInstance/README.md

 Or shortly SSI, a project aimed at resurrecting saveinstance function from [Synapse X Source 2019].<br />
 Reason: Many Executors fail miserably at providing good user experience when it comes to tinkering with saving instances

+# Notes
+* Credits are appreciated 💝
+* Do NOT claim you wrote this
+* Do NOT forget to include the [License](https://github.com/luau/SynSaveInstance/blob/main/LICENSE) 😁

 # TO-DOs:

 - [ ] !!!
 Custom fallback Decompiler for ModuleScripts using require and then iterating through it, gathering all info about functions using [getupvals/getprotos/getconsts][debug], converting all DataTypes using tostring or Descriptors, and then perhaps converting to JSON.
 (Make use of op-codes from Dex?) !!!